spiral/docs/core/components.md

 }
 ```
 Method `getAlias` used to correctly resolve name of logger/event dispatcher binded to parent component.
 Default
-implementation of that method will return class name, hovewer method can be redefined to return custom value.
+implementation of that method will return class name, however method can be redefined to return custom value.

 Method `make` will automatically bypass call to spiral `Container` to create instance of requested component
 with regard to declared bindings.